iam92786/embedded_android/README.md

  * surface flinger is compositing the screen using the last buffer, without needing to wait for the application to finish drawing.

-## Bitmap
- * A Bitmap is just an interface to some pixel data.
- * The pixels may be allocated by Bitmap itself when you are directly creating one, or it may be pointing to pixels it doesn't own such as what internally    happens to hook a Canvas up to a Surface for drawing.
-(A Bitmap is created and pointed to the current drawing buffer of the Surface.)

 # NOTES